GMJ2023/DTF-Monster-Manual/Data Transformation_DTF15.md

 “Any sufficiently advanced automation is indistinguishable from magic… until you look at the retry counters.”
 ```

-End of Monster Manual – DTF15 All chapters now closed, all goals now delivered—by one pair of hands in six months flat.
+*End of Monster Manual – DTF15 All chapters now closed, all goals now delivered—by one pair of hands in six months flat.
+(November 2025 – Geoffrey Jones)*

----
-*End of Master Version — DTF15 (November 2025 – Geoffrey Jones)*

 ---